allyssajheandeguzman-cyber/Lab2/README.md

 - tests/: Contains screenshots of the required test runs (Create, Read, Update).
 - README.md: Documentation and execution instructions

-Here is the adapted laboratory report structure, tailored specifically for the Hardware Inventory System CLI we built earlier.
-It perfectly mirrors the format, headings, and details of your Lab Activity 2 template.

-Lab Activity 3: Hardware Inventory Management System

-Course: CPE106L-4 - Software Design Laboratory
-Student Name: Norberto Ayat III
-Professor: Dr. John De Guzman Tarampi

-Description
-This laboratory activity focuses on developing a menu-driven Python program to manage a structured hardware inventory system.
-The program demonstrates the practical application of core Python data types:

-Strings: Used for user input (item names, tags) and formatted data display.

-Lists: Used as the primary "database" to store multiple inventory records, as well as to hold the dynamic tags for each item.

-Tuples: Used for immutable data, specifically representing fixed warehouse locations (e.g., Aisle and Rack).

-Dictionaries: Used to structure individual hardware profiles, grouping the name, quantity, location, and tags together.

-Program Features (CRUD Operations)

-Create: Allows the user to input new hardware items, including stock quantity and initial tags.

-Read/Display: Lists all hardware components currently stored in the system, utilizing index-based numbering.

-Update: Specifically allows appending new descriptive tags to an existing item's record.

-Project Structure

-src/: Contains main.py (the menu-driven inventory logic).

-tests/: Contains screenshots of the required test runs (Create, Read, Update).

-README.md: Documentation and execution instructions.

 # How to Run the Activity

 This activity was developed and tested using OneCompiler.